SvenMeyer/yd-dashboard-user/README.md

 Don't have a thirdweb clientId?
 [Grab one now](https://thirdweb.com/dashboard/settings/api-keys).
 Make sure you set up the `Allowed Domains` properly.
 [Learn how](https://portal.thirdweb.com/account/api-keys)

 ### 4. You're set
-You can now run the template in your local machine.
+You can now run the platform in your local machine.
 ```bash
 # npm
 npm run dev